nickmza/nickmza.github.io/source/about/index.md

 - Uses Markdown.
 - Minimal Admin.
 A quick glance at my timeline will show you how sporadically I post.
 I do not want to spend more time on admin than I do writing.

-I looked at a bunch of tools including Jeckyl and Gastby and whilst they both seemed very capable they also felt like overkill for someone who can go for years without posting.
+I looked at a bunch of tools including Jekyll and Gatsby and whilst they both seemed very capable they also felt like overkill for someone who can go for years without posting.